taligentx/LiveTVH.bundle/README.md

   * Changed: Replaced deprecated string substitution per [#18](https://github.com/taligentx/LiveTVH.bundle/pull/18)

 * 2017.05.22 - [LiveTVH 1.2](https://github.com/taligentx/LiveTVH.bundle/releases/tag/v1.2)
-  * New: Paginated channel lists with configurable # of items per page - this helps with longer channel lists (a necessity for IPTV providers with thousands of channels).
+  * New: Paginated channel lists with a configurable number of items per page - this helps with longer channel lists (a necessity for IPTV providers with thousands of channels).
   * New: Tvheadend recordings for playback - located at the end of the first page of the channel list (a display bug with several Plex clients prevents placing it at the beginning of the list).
   * New: Codec identification using Tvheadend channel tags (experimental).
 This can enable direct streaming for H264-AAC streams on some clients (see setup notes below).
   * Changed: EPG parser to improve support for IPTV sources, including using images for a show if specified in the EPG (if other metadata providers are not available or are missing artwork).